Aboriginal Education

 The Clontarf Foundation uses a unique, innovative and highly successful approach to target one of the most at risk groups in contemporary Australian society – young Aboriginal and Torres Strait Islander men.

-Using the existing passion that these boys have for sport allows Clontarf to initially attract them to school, and then keep them coming.
-It is however, not a sporting program – it’s about developing the values, skills and abilities that will assist the boys to transition into meaningful employment and achieve better life outcomes.
+Using the existing passion that these boys have for sport allows Clontarf to initially attract them to school and then keep them coming.
+It is however, not a sporting program – it’s about developing the values, skills and abilities that will assist the boys and young men to transition into meaningful employment and achieve better life outcomes.

-Full-time, locally based Clontarf staff mentor and counsel students on a range of behavioural and lifestyle issues while the school caters for their education needs.
-Any Aboriginal and Torres Strait Islander male enrolled at the school/s is eligible to participate in the Clontarf academy.
+Full-time, locally based Clontarf staff mentor and counsel students on a range of behavioural and lifestyle issues while the College caters for their education needs.
+Any Aboriginal and Torres Strait Islander male enrolled at the College is eligible to participate in the Clontarf academy.

 Through the use of supportive relationships and environment, the students develop improved self-esteem and confidence which enables them to participate in education, employment and society in a positive way.